yashmadan123/mslearn-openai/Instructions/Labs/hol-use-your-own-data-lab1.md

 ### Task 2: Deploy a model

-To chat with the Azure OpenAI, you must first deploy a model to use through the **Azure OpenAI Studio**.
+To chat with the Azure OpenAI, you must first deploy a model to use through the **Azure AI Foundry portal**.
 Once deployed, we will use the model with the playground and use our data to ground its responses.

 1. In the **Azure portal**, search for **OpenAI** and select **Azure OpenAI**.